-Nearly 100,000 children living in the 20 counties served by the Freestore Foodbank are food insecure, meaning they aren’t always sure where they will get their next meal.
+More than 94,000 children living in the 20 counties served by the Freestore Foodbank are food insecure, meaning they aren’t always sure where they will get their next meal.

 Research shows that hungry children are more likely to be absent from school [i], lack focus and energy [i], and be vulnerable to illness [ii].